sparkfun/SparkFun_GNSSDO/docs/hardware_overview.md

 </div>

 These terminals are described in the tabs below.
-For more information on the I/O terminals, you can refer to the [schematic](./assets/board_files/schematic.pdf).
+For more information on the I/O terminals, you can refer to the [GNSSDO schematic](./assets/board_files/schematic.pdf) and the [GNSSDO+ schematic](./assets/board_files/SparkPNT_GNSSDO_Plus_schematic.pdf).

 === "External Power"